Sar Mahalleh

-Sar Mahalleh (سرمحله, also Romanized as Sar Maḩalleh) is a village in Anzan-e Sharqi Rural District, in the Central District of Bandar-e Gaz County, Golestan Province, Iran.
-At the 2006 census, its population was 581, in 145 families.
+Sar Mahalleh (سرمحله) (Note: Also romanized as Sar Maḩalleh) is a village in Anzan-e Sharqi Rural District of the Central District in Bandar-e Gaz County, Golestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 581 in 145 households.
+The following census in 2011 counted 557 people in 160 households.
+The 2016 census measured the population of the village as 430 people in 152 households.